ruricolist/overlord/README.md

 ## Advice for users

-*Overlord is experimental*.
-For the most part, trying to document the API at this stage would be futile.
-Instead, this README discusses the concepts behind Overlord.
-If you’re looking for the current syntax, consult the [test suite](tests.lisp) and the [files it uses](tests/).

 Before loading Overlord, it would be a good idea to make sure you are running the latest version of [ASDF][].